Cycle graph

 In graph theory, a cycle graph or circular graph is a graph that consists of a single cycle, or in other words, some number of vertices (at least 3, if the graph is simple) connected in a closed chain.
 The cycle graph with n vertices is called C_{n}.
 The number of vertices in C_{n} equals the number of edges, and every vertex has degree 2; that is, every vertex has exactly two edges incident with it.

+Cycle graph $C_1$ is an isolated loop.
+Cycle graph $C_3$ is the same as complete graph $K_3$.

 Terminology

 There are many synonyms for "cycle graph".
 These include simple cycle graph and cyclic graph, although the latter term is less often used, because it can also refer to graphs which are merely not acyclic.
 Among graph theorists, cycle, polygon, or n-gon are also often used.
 The term n-cycle is sometimes used in other settings.

 A cycle with an even number of vertices is called an even cycle; a cycle with an odd number of vertices is called an odd cycle.